edeposit/edeposit.amqp.serializers/README.rst

 Introduction
 ============

-This package provides namedtuple to JSON (de)serialization functions.
+This package provides functions to (de)serialize namedtuple to JSON.

-.. `Full module documentation <http://edeposit-amqp-serializers.readthedocs.org/en/latest/py-modindex.html>`_ is hosted at the `readthedocs <http://edeposit-amqp-serializers.readthedocs.org>`_.
+`Full module documentation <http://edepositamqpserializers.readthedocs.org/en/latest/py-modindex.html>`_ will be hosted at the `readthedocs <http://edepositamqpserializers.readthedocs.org/>`_.

 Installation
 ------------